matn7/CS-Notes/src/main/java/basic_java/README.md

 ### Why java main method is static?

-- Because object is not required to call static method if it were non static method, jvm create object first then call main() method that will lead the problem of extra memory allocation.
+- Because object is not required to call static method if it were non static method, JVM creates object first then call `main()` method that will lead the problem of extra memory allocation.
 - Static block is used to initialize the static data member.
 It is executing before main method at the time of class loading.
 - Static, variable (class variable), method (class method), block, nested class.
-- Factories methods - static methods that returns new class instance.
+- Factories methods: Static methods that returns new class instance.
-- You cannot override static method in Java because they are resolved at compile time rather than runtime
+- You cannot override static method in Java because they are resolved at compile time rather than runtime.
 - In Java6 it was possible to run program without main method by using static initialization block.
 It is not a case anymore.

 ```java